-COVID-19 Wage subsidy: The Trust received \$167,539 wage subsidy.
-The wage subsidy is non-exchange revenue and has been included in Other Income in the Statement of Comprehensive Income & Expense
+COVID-19 Resurgence Support Payment: The Trust received S5,130.
+The RSP is non-exchange revenue and has been included in Other Income in the Statement of Comprehensive Income & Expense

-Wishes: COVID-19 has negatively impacted wish realisation due to our inability to visit wish families, to capture the wishes and to deliver the wishes during the various lockdowns.
-In addition, the International travel and celebrity wishes had to be put on hold due to the travel limitations imposed as a result of the pandemic.
-Domestic travel wishes were also paused due to immunity and the comfort levels of families to travel.
+Wishes: COVID-19 has impacted wish realisation due to our inability to visit wish families, to capture the wishes and to deliver the wishes during the various lockdowns.
+In addition, international travel and celebrity wishes had to be put on hold for another year due to the travel limitations imposed as a result of the pandemic.
+Domestic travel wishes were also paused for a period due to immunity and the comfort levels of families to travel.
+Travel wishes were rebooked a number of times due to the Covid settings.
+Despite all these challenges we were able to deliver 138 wishes and 32 wish boxes in 2021, an incredible outcome.